-Please indicate which are you are applying for: Participating Faculty: fully funded research program: Associate Faculty: able to teach and serve on committees but not training students:

-Please circle which committees you are interested in joining.

-Admissions Committee Recruitment Chair
+Please indicate which are you are applying ng for: Participating Faculty: fully funded resear ch program: Associate Faculty: able to teach and serv Please circle which committees you are i nterested in joining.
+Admissions Committee Curriculum Committee Recruitment Chair Student Advising Committee Please list courses you are interested in c o-teaching (see Course descriptions page)

-Curriculum Committee

-Student Advising Committee

-Please list courses you are interested in co-teaching (see attached).

-Note: In addition to participation in lecture courses, each Program member is expected to participate in a journal club/seminar course and present a frontiers lecture every three years.
+Note: In addition to participation in lecture courses, each Program member is expected to participate in a journal club/seminar course and present a lecture every three years.